Les Houches lecture notes on moduli spaces of Riemann surfaces: Cohomological field theories

 \item \emph{Topological string amplitudes} on a fixed target Kähler spacetime $(X,\omega)$ are precisely the CohFT correlators of a CohFT with underlying phase space the graded vector space

-Notice that here $V$ is infinite-dimensional, but graded by $H_2(X,\Z)$ with finite-dimensional pieces $H^{\bullet}(X,\Z)$.
-The unit in cohomology $\bm{1} \in H^{0}(X,\Z)$ is the unit for the associated CohFT.
-This was the motivating example for the axiomatic definition of CohFTs \cite{KM94}.
-See \cite{BF97} for a formal treatment of topological string amplitudes in algebraic geometry. \end{itemize} \end{example}
+Here, $q$ is a formal variable, known as the Novikov variable, defined as $q^\beta = e^{- \int_\beta \omega}$ and used to grade contributions by the curve class $\beta \in H_2(X,\Z)$ according to its symplectic area.
+In this context, the phase space $V$ is infinite-dimensional, but graded by $H_2(X,\Z)$, with finite-dimensional components $H^{\bullet}(X,\Z)$.
+The unit in cohomology $\bm{1} \in H^0(X,\Z)$ serves as the unit for the associated CohFT.
+This construction was the motivating example for the axiomatic definition of cohomological field theories by Kontsevich and Manin, see \cite{KM94}. \end{itemize} \end{example}